 A cat-friendly home makes provisions for the fact that a cat is a different species with its own unique needs.
 Indoor cats may grow bored and restless, and even put on an unhealthy amount of weight, because they lack opportunities to hunt, explore, and engage in other natural behaviours.

-Bored or frustrated cats may tear around the house, sleep too often, overeat, behave badly, or develop pathological grooming behaviours.
+Bored or frustrated cats may tear around the house, sleep too much, overeat, behave badly, or develop pathological grooming behaviours.
 These problems can usually be prevented by providing an enriched home environment.

 Exercise and Entertainment

 To reduce the risk of obesity and behavioural problems resulting from boredom and lack of exercise: